YoshuaNava/icpslam/README.md

 # icpslam
-A SLAM system that employs 2D and 3D LIDAR measurements
+A basic SLAM system that employs 2D and 3D LIDAR measurements

 ## TODO